Gaza’s doctors struggle to save hospital blast survivors as Middle East rage grows

 The Israeli military again called on Palestinians to move out of Gaza City and head south, saying that if aid were to be delivered it would be near the city of Khan Younis in south Gaza.

-At the Rafah crossing, Gaza’s only connection to Egypt, truckloads of aid have been waiting to enter for more than a day.
+At the Rafah crossing, Gaza’s only connection to Egypt, truckloads of aid have been waiting to enter.

+No humanitarian aid was passing through Rafah as of Wednesday morning, an Egyptian official said, speaking on condition of anonymity because he was not allowed to speak with the media.

-Kullab reported from Baghdad.
-Nessman reported from Jerusalem.
+Debre and Nessman reported from Jerusalem.
 Lee reported from Amman.
-Associated Press journalists Amy Teibel in Jerusalem; Abby Sewell in Beirut; Samy Magdy and Jack Jeffrey in Cairo; and Ashraf Sweilam in el-Arish, Egypt contributed to this report.
+Associated Press journalists Amy Teibel in Jerusalem; Samya Kullab in Baghdad; Abby Sewell in Beirut; Samy Magdy and Jack Jeffrey in Cairo; and Ashraf Sweilam in el-Arish, Egypt contributed to this report.